raxracks/click-the-cookie-uwp/README.md

 # Cookie Clicker UWP App
 Created this because I was bored, made some slow and bad canvas engine.

 This is old because I forgot to push a big update and then reset my pc bruh

+i fleshed out this engine and rewrote it in c++ btw